braineatingmachines/braineatingmachines.github.io/faq.md

       <div class="space-y-6">
         <div class="bg-white rounded-lg shadow-md p-6">
-          <h3 class="text-lg font-bold text-gray-900 mb-3">What is FIRST LEGO League?</h3>
+          <h3 class="text-lg font-bold text-gray-900 mb-3">What skills do students learn in your robotics programs?</h3>
           <p class="text-gray-600">
-            FIRST LEGO League (FLL) is a global robotics program for students aged 9-16 that combines hands-on STEM learning with teamwork and creativity.
-Students design, build, and program LEGO robots to complete missions on a themed playing field, while also researching real-world problems and presenting innovative solutions.
+            We provide comprehensive robotics training that prepares students for various competitive opportunities.
+            Our curriculum covers robot design, building, programming with LEGO® Spike Prime, teamwork, innovation projects, and presentation skills.
+Students develop problem-solving abilities, technical expertise, and collaboration skills that are valuable for competitive robotics and STEM education at all levels.
           </p>
         </div>